relector-tuxnix/meg4/platform/baremetal/README.md

 | `LANG=xx make`        | Select interface's language (default `en`, English)                   |
 | `KBDMAP=xx make`      | Select keyboard layout map (default `us`, International)              |

 You can write the resulting `meg4.iso` with `dd` or [USBImager](https://bztsrc.gitlab.io/usbimager/) to a storage and boot that on a real machine.
-Or alternatively `make run` will start in a virtual machine, provided you have qemu installed.
+Or alternatively `make run` will start it in a virtual machine, provided you have qemu installed.

 NOTE: the image uses [Simpleboot](https://gitlab.com/bztsrc/simpleboot), which can boot on UEFI as well as on BIOS machines.